 This week, you might experience what some call the pregnancy brain.
 Due to troubles with sleeping, oscillating hormones, and the constant pressure inside your body, you might feel like your memory is getting worse and you have to write everything down so you don't forget important to-do’s and appointments.

-Your breasts might also right to leak colostrum (“early breast milk”) containing protein, fat, secretory IgA, and minerals.
+Your breasts might also leak colostrum (“early breast milk”) containing protein, fat, secretory IgA, and minerals.
 Within 1 week postpartum, mature milk with protein, fat, lactose, and water is produced.
 High IgA levels in colostrum provide passive immunity for the infant and protect against enteric bacteria.

 The baby is pretty big by now and the belly might start to feel uncomfortable at this point.
 You could start having trouble moving or finding a good position for sleeping.
 The baby's heartbeat is very strong right now.
 You could hear it if you would listen at your belly with the stethoscope or if your partner would put their head on top of your belly.

 28 weeks pregnant lifestyle

 You will give birth very soon, and the fact that the end of your pregnancy is near might feel overwhelming.
 If you feel scared, confused, or need any type of direction or advice, talk to your midwife or your doctor.

 The remaining time before you meet your baby should be spent in rest and learning as much as you can about postpartum recovery.

 By now you've probably set up everything you need for the baby's arrival.
 You've set up your nursery, got all necessary baby supplies, and adjusted your home.

 Now it's time to take care of yourself.
 You won't have a lot of time for that once the baby arrives.
 So gather all of your favorite books, binge-watch TV shows, spend time with your friends, and do all of the activities you can that you won't be able to do once you give birth.

 There's nothing healthier than enjoying intimacy with your partner for both you and the baby.